I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Right.

-What do you know about Kestevens?
+Speaking of Verily, what do you know about Kestevens?

 I still have those subpoenaed files from when Kestevens stole our research two years ago.
 They have payroll information, and lists of past contractors.